ErkanHatipoglu/Kaggle-Notebooks/README.md

 ### 5 - housing-prices-gridsearchcv-example.ipynb

 A tutorial on using GridSearchCV with Scikit-learn library pipelines.
 It is forked from the housing-prices-pipeline-starter-code.ipynb and GridSearchCV part is added.

+### 6 - titanic-on-function-transformers-and-pipelines.ipynb

+A tutorial on using function transformers with Scikit-learn library pipelines.